LeinadAsid/caixa-auction-api/README.md

 #### 1.0.5

--   Handling listings with more than one auction.
+-   Handling listings with more than one auction (not getting the price for the second one yet).